iotaledger/trie.go/README.md

 trie updates up until the tries ic _committed_ (recalculated).
 It saves a lot of DB interactions and a lot of cryptographic operations, such as hashing and curve arithmetics.

-The library supports variable and fixed sized keys and several optimization options:
+The library supports both variable and fixed-sized keys as well as several optimization options:
 * 256-ary trie is best for fixed-sized commitment models like `KZG (Kate`  and `verkle` tries
 * 16-ary (hexary) trie is similar to Patricia trees.
 It is close to optimal when it comes to hash-based commitment models
 * 2-ary (binary) trie gives the smallest proof size with hash-based commitment.
 However, much longer proof path and